EPCCed/eidf-docs/docs/access/ssh.md

 </style>

 # SSH Access to Virtual Machines using the EIDF-Gateway Jump Host
-The EIDF-Gateway is a method of accessing EIDF Services through SSH for a terminal experience.
-The user can connect to their VM through the jump host using their given accounts.
-The gateway cannot be 'landed' on, a user can only pass through it.
-So the destination has to be known for the service to work.
+The EIDF-Gateway is an SSH gateway suitable for accessing EIDF Services via a console or terminal.
+As the gateway cannot be 'landed' on, a user can only pass through it and so the destination (the VM IP) has to be known for the service to work.
+Users connect to their VM through the jump host using their given accounts.

-The gateway is currently only accessible from University of Edinburgh IP Addresses, so the appropriate VPN will need to be used if accessing outside of campus.
+The gateway is currently only accessible from University of Edinburgh IP Addresses, an appropriate VPN will need to be used if accessing outside of campus.

 ## Generating and Adding an SSH Key